smit5490/sparkify-customer-retention/README.md

 trained faster than its Spark counterpart, and the pipeline object is compatible with SHAP.
 This model was recommended to the business as a means to predict churn and compute model explainers via SHAP.

+### Model Explainability
+After training and evaluating the models, the HistGradientBoostingClassifier model object was used to calculate shapely values.
+[SHAP](https://shap.readthedocs.io/en/latest/) identifies the most informative relationships between the input features and the predicted outcome (e.g. `churn`), which is useful for explaining how the model arrived at it's prediction.
+The overall feature importance/summary plot and an example of an individual observation's shapely values can be found in [3_prediction_explainers.ipynb](./notebooks/3_prediction_explainers.ipynb).
+Feature importance for individual customers via SHAP can be found in the Streamlit dashboard.

 ## Findings
 ### Feature Importance
 To calculate feature importance, SHAP values are calculated for each observation (e.g. customer) and their magnitudes